EricWay1024/Homological-Algebra-Notes/ha/7-balance.typ

   #align(center,image("../imgs/Mapping_cone.svg",width:30%))
 ]

-On the level of complexes, let $f : B_cx -> Ccx$ be a map of chain complexes.
+On the level of chain complexes, let $f : B_cx -> Ccx$ be a chain map.
 #definition[
  Define the *mapping cone* of $f$ as the complex chain $ cone(f)_n = B_(n-1) plus.circle C_n $
  with differential given by $ d(b, c) = (-d(b), d(c) - f(b)) $ for $b in B_(n-1)$ and $c in C_n$.